 History and Manufacture Of C/C

 Further processing into C/C requires the use of a carbon-containing matrix.
-Unlike carbon fibre-reinforced plastics (CFRP), C/C products are manufactured not with high-strength epoxy resins but with phenolic resins and various forms of pitch to take advantage of their high carbon content.
+Unlike carbon fiber-reinforced plastics (CFRP), C/C products are manufactured not with high-strength epoxy resins but with phenolic resins and various forms of the pitch to take advantage of their high carbon content.
 The range of possible C/C products includes not only filament-wound components such as tubes and crucibles but also plates and 3dimensionally shaped elements.

 Filament-wound components are produced by a similar process, in which the roving is impregnated with resin and wound around a mandrel, instead of being woven into a fabric.
-By varying the fibre angle, the mechanical and electrical properties of the component can be influenced as desired.
+By varying the fiber angle, the mechanical and electrical properties of the component can be influenced as desired.

 ‘Green’ production of hand-laminated shaped components differs from that of plates only in that prepreg strips are cut to size, laminated onto a negative mold, evacuated in a vacuum bag and then hardened in temperature-controlled pressure chambers known as autoclaves.

 As a general rule, graphite-containing components of any kind are designed only for vacuum or protective gas systems.
 Plates supplied to the sintering and hardening industries are used mainly as charging supports and heating elements (Figures 3 and 4).
 Tubes are employed chiefly as heating elements or matrices for hot isostatic presses.
 C/C strength values reach several hundred MPa at room temperature.
 C/C has what is known as hot flexural strength, ie other than with metal alloys, the material’s strength increases with rising temperature.